 Hike the Appalachian Trail from the stream-filled Three Forks valley to Long Creek Falls, the Hawk Mountain Shelter and a centuries-old, weathered cemetery.

-This Georgia Appalachian Trail hike from Three Forks to the Hawk Mountain Shelter doesn’t score a summit view.
-But mountaintop views aside, this trek visits a beautiful, tumbling waterfall, an old cemetery with rustic gravestones and an AT shelter – and is well worth the mileage.
+This fantastic hike from the lush Three Forks valley to the Hawk Mountain AT Shelter lacks a summit view.
+But mountaintop vistas aside, this is one of our favorite AT segments in Georgia.
+Departing from a stunning creek valley, the hike visits a beautiful, tumbling waterfall, an old cemetery with rustic gravestones, and an AT shelter – and explores a whole lot of beautiful North Georgia forest along the way.

-This shady stretch of the Appalachian Trail in Georgia visits Long Creek Falls after departing the stream-filled Three Forks Valley before winding and rolling to the Hawk Mountain Shelter.
+This shady stretch of the Appalachian Trail in Georgia visits Long Creek Falls before winding and rolling to the Hawk Mountain Shelter.
 And a short, mid-hike detour visits the historic Hickory Flatts Cemetery.
-It’s a fantastic 9.1-mile day hike – or a great overnight adventure at one of many trailside campsites.
+It’s a fantastic 9.1-mile day hike – and an equally great overnight adventure at one of the AT’s many trailside campsites.

 Appalachian Trail to Hawk Mountain: the hike

-The Appalachian Trail reaches an intersection at .82 mile, the hike veering northeast to follow blue trail blazes to Long Creek Falls.
-The waterfall spills 50 feet over a nearly sheer cliff, tumbling into a pool of water under towering hemlock.
+Reaching an intersection at .8 mile, the hike veers northeast, departing the Appalchian Trail to follow blue trail blazes to Long Creek Falls.
+This stunning waterfall spills 50 feet over a nearly sheer cliff, tumbling into a pool of water under towering hemlock in a valley choked with gnarly-branched rhododendron.
+It’s not the highest, nor the largest – but Long Creek Falls is simply beautiful, and has long been one of our favorite North Georgia falls.

-Departing the waterfall, the hike retraces to the intersection, then follows the rectangular, white blazes of the Appalachian Trail eastbound.
-The trail winds through switchbacks in a continual elevation climb, passing several campsites and leaving the rushing sound of Long Creek Falls behind.
+Departing the waterfall, the hike retraces to the intersection and follows the AT’s rectangular, white blazes eastbound.
+The trail winds through switchbacks in a continual elevation climb, passing several campsites and leaving the waterfall’s rushing sound behind.
 The AT passes a broad, cleared field before reaching a gravel road at 2 miles.

-The hike turns north on the gravel road, briefly departing the Appalachian Trail, descending toward the Hickory Flatts Cemetery and reaching the old cemetery at 2.2 miles.
+The hike turns north on the gravel road, briefly departing the AT to descend to the Hickory Flatts Cemetery, reaching the old cemetery at 2.2 miles.
 A pavilion and restrooms border the 150-year-old cemetery, a juxtaposition of centuries.
-Though a few of the plots’ headstones have been replaced with modern, engraved versions, most are marked with weathered wooden posts or simple, broken, nameless rock fragments.
+Though a few of the headstones have been replaced with modern, engraved versions, most are marked with weathered wooden posts or simple, broken, nameless rock fragments.